 Visual Disturbances

-This problem, often called neglect, can result in not paying attention to the side of your body affected by stroke.
+This problem, often called visual neglect, can result in not paying attention to the side of your body affected by stroke.
 For example, you may not touch food on the left side of your plate or shave the left side of your face.
-In some cases, it can seem like there’s no left side of the body because your brain is not processing information from that side very efficiently.
+In some cases, it can seem like there are not two sides ’s no left side of the body because your brain is not processing information from that one side very efficiently.
 Rehabilitation involves learning to scan from side to side – finding items on a table and a wall, for instance.
 This problem also affects the ability to judge space, so therapy may involve touching things at different distances or using a full-length mirror to help process visual information.
 This treatment should be practiced several minutes at a time, five times per week.

 With double vision, you lose depth perception.
 An eye patch can help, but it doesn’t fix the entire problem.
 It just reduces the information the brain has to process.
 Oculomotor dysfunction This occurs when your eyes can’t track or move smoothly between objects.
 This condition often causes reading problems.
 It may also affect walking.
 This type of problem rarely gets better without therapy.